 Primary Education Co-Teacher

 Typical Filipino classes have 30 to 50 elementary students who come from various socio-economic backgrounds, family environments, and access to learning resources outside the classroom.
-Due to the different levels of exposure to English and reading, many students struggle with basic reading and comprehension.
-As a result, they fall behind in academic subjects that use English as a medium of instruction.
-In addition to co-teaching English subjects, education Volunteers in the Philippines work with teachers in developing and implementing remedial reading programs for individuals or small groups of students to raise their English reading level.
-Volunteers also carry out activities to develop English language skills outside the regular class time such as English clubs, journalism, and writing competitions.
+Due to the different levels of exposure to English, reading and educational resources, many students struggle with basic reading and comprehension.
+As a result, they fall behind in academic subjects that use English as the language of instruction.
+In addition to co-teaching English and English-based subjects, education Volunteers in the Philippines collaborate with teachers in developing and implementing inclusive remedial reading programs for individuals or small groups of students to raise their English reading level.
+Volunteers also carry out activities to develop English language skills outside the regular class time such as English clubs, language camps, journalism, and writing competitions.

 Engaging the Community

 Schools in the Philippines are encouraged and expected to work together with the community and the local government units.
-This collaborative environment provides many great opportunities for Volunteers to engage and support members of the community through different projects.
-Education Volunteers implement a variety of projects based on specific school needs such library development, school plays, environmental camps and initiatives, leadership training, and whole school events.
-Volunteers also have the opportunity to contribute to the Department of Education’s effort to ensure access to education for out-of-school youth and adult learners who, for economic and other reasons, cannot attend the regular school.
+This collaborative environment provides many great opportunities for Volunteers to engage and support members of the community through different locally prioritized projects.
+Volunteers implement a variety of projects based on specific school needs such as library development, school plays, environmental camps and initiatives, leadership training, and whole school events.
+Volunteers also can contribute to the Department of Education’s effort to ensure access to education for out-of-school youth and adult learners who, for economic and other reasons, cannot attend regular school.
 The Alternative Learning System centers are usually located in the central elementary schools providing Volunteers opportunities to support the learning of out-of-school youth and adults.

 COVID-19 Volunteer Activities